toabctl/jiracli/README.rst

 Useing the Jira query language to search is simple::

-  ./jiracli --issue-search "assignee=CurrentUser() and status='Closed'" --issue-comment
+  ./jiracli --issue-search "assignee=CurrentUser() and status='Closed'" --issue-comments

 This command searches for all closed issues of the currently logged in user.
 The command also prints the comments for every issue.